 One of the biggest pains for iPhone users tends to be when companies use interface conventions that vary from the standard iOS style.
-While this may change in the future, Blackberry Messenger (BBM) on the iPhone is a real offender in this category.
 If you’re a user of the location tool in BBM, you may see an error “Can’t Access Location” even if location services are on.
 Here’s what to try.

 Oh, how you have fallen.
 You were the tablet that was going to challenge the 90%+ market share of the iPad.
 You were going to link from an existing Blackberry to create a secure, bigger kind of Blackberry.
 You were going to be the promise of accessing a bazillion applications from two different App Stores all running on your sleek, thin easy-to-multitask package.
 You the promise of so much, Playbook, what happened to you?

 RIM is quickly becoming the kind of company we talk about when we think of what could be a great innovator.
 There was a time when RIM made products early adopters wanted for great features like BBM and “Push” email.
 Now, many have walked away from the platform and sales have gone cold for the Blackberry platform.
 With revenue down 19%, the fourth quarter results from RIM (read here) were quite brutal by anyone’s measure.
 But, what makes RIM the company of what could have been?
 Let’s look at some great things that could have been, shall we?

 Recently, new evidence has arisen that RIM is testing Android